BridgetteMag/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Prints all numbers of base16 in lowercase
+prints all combinations of single digits